websanco/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/defining-fragment-drop-zones.md

 Follow these steps to define a drop zone:

 1. Go to *Site Administration* &rarr; *Design* &rarr; *Fragments*.

-1. Under Collections, select the Collection with the Fragment you want to edit.
+1. Under Fragment Sets, select the Set with the Fragment you want to edit.

 1. Click the Fragment's *Actions* (![Action](./../../../images/icon-actions.png)) button and select *Edit* to open the [Fragments Editor](./using-the-fragments-editor.md).

 1. In the HTML code area, add the `<lfr-drop-zone></lfr-drop-zone>` label to define a drop zone within a Fragment.

    ```{important}